vercel/next.js/errors/no-html-link-for-pages.md

 If you're working in a monorepo, we recommend configuring the [`rootDir`](https://nextjs.org/docs/basic-features/eslint.md#rootDir) setting in `eslint-plugin-next`, which this rule will use to locate your `pages` directory.

-In some cases you may also need to configure this rule directly by providing a `pages` directory.
-This can be a path, or an array of paths.
+In some cases, you may also need to configure this rule directly by providing a `pages` directory.
+This can be a path or an array of paths.

 ```json
 {